gitbls/pistrong/README.md

 `pistrong` dramatically simplifies installing and configuring the strongSwan VPN.
 Once installed, pistrong simplifies managing the strongSwan Certificate Authority (CA) and Certificates for remote user devices connecting to the VPN. pistrong fully supports the Cert-authenticated use case (users on devices), and can be used to create and manage certs for other strongSwan VPN scenarios, such as host-to-host or site-to-site tunnels.

-The pistrong software package includes complete installation, configuration, and management support for Raspbian/Debian distros.
-There is basic install/config support for openSuSE, Ubuntu, Debian, and Centos. pistrong itself is distro-independent, so can be used on any distro once strongSwan is properly installed and configured.
+The pistrong software package includes complete installation, configuration, and management support for Raspbian/RasPiOS and Debian-based distros.
+Other distros can be easily supported, since the only required changes are in the installer.
+Support for additional distros will be added based on inquiries.

 Using pistrong, it's typically possible to have strongSwan up and running with clients securely connecting in **less than an hour**.